 Index funds are a smart investment because

-I wrote about my reits portfolio here
+I wrote about my Singapore Reits portfolio here

-- Housing: I live with my parents
+- Housing: No housing loan as I live with my parents currently

-The truth is, we can manage our expenses by spending smarter and learning how not to misthink money.
+We can manage our expenses by spending smarter and learning how not to misthink money.

+There are ways to overcome biases and think better, in order to make better money decisions.
 These books taught me how to outwit marketing tactics, manage psychological triggers of influence and make better money decisions.

 3) Psychology of Success